Beth Hamedrash Hagodol: 2017 fire

 After the fire, the Chinese-American Planning Council and the Gotham Organization originally planned to incorporate the remnants of the synagogue building into their 30-story residential development.
 However, in June 2019, the LPC's engineers announced that the remnants of the south tower would have to be destroyed due to its structural instability.
+A worker died in October 2019 after part of the burned building collapsed.
+An investigation found that an engineer and a demolition firm, both hired by Beth Hamedrash Hagodol, had recommended the demolition of the whole building but that the DOB had refused to overrule the orders of LPC commissioners.
+A housing lottery for the residential development at 60 Norfolk Street, which replaced the synagogue building, was launched in 2022.